 - 1. Access provision and long-term bike parking needs associated with interchange customers wanting to access the metro service. - 2.
-Access provision and long-term bike parking needs associated with the over station development. - 3.
-Access provision and short-term bike parking needs associated with the over station development and in some cases customers travelling by metro. - 4.
+Access provision and long-term bike parking needs associated with the over station development. - Access provision and short-term bike parking needs associated with the over station development and in some cases customers travelling by metro. - 4.
 Spatial provision and consideration of the design flexibility to accommodate shared bike parking schemes as an option for customers, if required. - 5.
 Spatial provision and consideration of the station and metro train-sets to enable customer to travel on metro with bikes.

-All customer-designated bike parking is aligned with serving customer demand profiles, offering appropriate choices, managing access and network impacts, and enabling potential growth in the typical knock-on effects to the network. station catchment size.
+All customer-designated bike parking is aligned with serving customer demand profiles, offering appropriate choices, managing access and network impacts, and enabling potential growth in the typical station catchment size.